Diecitrece/academy_pareto_challenge/README.md

-To run the program write "npm reto" in the console
+To run the program write "npm start" in the console